psychdatascience/FDS-CourseOne/011_HW_WhileAndIf.md

 **Notes**:

-- Make sure to comment your code!.
+- Make sure to comment your code!
+We don’t heavily comment the code in the tutorials, because we want you to focus on reading the code itself but, in practice, you should comment, comment, comment!
 - Ensure your program handles unexpected inputs gracefully.